 - Pan-searing is a quick way to cook boneless or bone-in pork chops.

 - Don't have any fresh apples?
 Top your pork chops with canned fried apples.
 They are already cooked with cinnamon unlike most canned apple pie fillings.

 To watch my tv segment on WBRC Good Day Alabama making Pan-Seared Pork Chops and Fried Cinnamon Apples click on the pic below.

 To make these super simple Pan-Seared Pork Chops, you just need one skillet.
-These are easy enough for weeknight meals and fancy enough for company on the weekends.
-Let’s get started.
+Let's get started.

 For the pork chops, I like to use half vegetable oil and half butter.
 The vegetable oil has a higher smoke point but the butter just plain tastes good.

 While the butter melts and the skillet heats up, sprinkle the chops with salt and pepper on both sides.
 When the skillet is hot, swirl the butter and vegetable oil together to combine them.

 Place the pork chops in the skillet.
 Mine were a little too close but they turned out fine.
 Overcrowding can prevent them from getting a good sear on them.